 A turbocharger operates in an extremely harsh environment, 1050°C exhaust gas/turbine temperatures and over 200,000rpm rotor speeds are not uncommon operating conditions for a turbo.
 Appreciating this will help you understand why a turbocharger will fail if the engine or supporting systems are not in good order.
 The main life-sustaining factor for a turbocharger is the lubricating oil, comparable to the blood supply for a human being.

 Our Diagnostic Fault Finder will assist you to diagnose problems accurately and help get the vehicle back on the road.
 It gives you some possible causes when an engine and/or turbocharger shows failure symptoms.

 More often than not a defective turbocharger is the consequence of some other primary engine defect which cannot be cured just by replacing the turbocharger.
 A turbocharger is only as good as the engine it is fitted to and the person fitting it cannot expect a new turbo to cure underlying engine problems.

-If any engine problem is found, it is quite likely that the turbocharger will have been affected in some way.
-It is therefore prudent to have it checked over to avoid any further damage.
-Other specific diagnostic equipment is available from Turbo Dynamics.
+If any engine problem is found, it is quite likely that the turbocharger will have been affected in some way, it is therefore prudent to have it checked over to avoid any further damage.
+Other specific diagnostic equipment is available at Turbo Dynamics.